hztBUAA/LLM-Factory/README.md

 ## API Integration

-The LLM Factory comes with a built-in FastAPI server that provides OpenAI-compatible endpoints.
+The LLM Factory provides an OpenAI-compatible API interface, allowing you to use various non-OpenAI models (like Qwen, DeepSeek, Claude, etc.) in applications that are designed for OpenAI's API.

 ### Starting the API Server